deepseek-ai-chat/deepseek-chrome/README.md

 ### AI for Research & Data Processing

-Researchers and analysts can use DeepSeek AI to:
+Researchers and analysts can use DeepSeek to:
 ✔ **Summarize lengthy academic papers**.
 ✔ **Extract key data points from reports**.
 ✔ **Identify trends and patterns in datasets**.